-Fresh mountain breezes, clear blue skies and a unique blend of calming stillness and vigorous outdoor activities is what you will find at Big Bear located in the San Bernardino Mountains, approximately 100 miles northeast of downtown Los Angeles.
+Fresh mountain breezes, clear blue skies and a unique blend of calming stillness and vigorous outdoor activities are what you will find at Big Bear located in the San Bernardino Mountains, approximately 100 miles northeast of downtown Los Angeles.

-The towering aromatic pine trees, wild deer, and squirrels that inhabit the two main areas that makeup Big Bear Mountain Resorts (Snow Summit and Bear Mountain), allows visitors to feel a million miles away from the city.
+The towering aromatic pine trees, wild deer, and squirrels that inhabit the two main areas that makeup Big Bear Mountain Resorts (Snow Summit and Bear Mountain), allow visitors to feel a million miles away from the city.
 When in reality they are just a short drive from the suburban sprawl of southern California.

 This distinctive alpine mountain destination is the ideal year-round getaway, providing visitors of all ages and skill levels with a wide selection of outdoor activities.
 Skiing, snowboarding, golfing, hiking, mountain biking, or horseback riding.

 During the summer months, the resort transforms one of its two high-speed quads, the East Mountain Express, into the Scenic Sky Chair, whisking riders to an elevation of 8,200-feet in 15-minutes while providing visitors with a spectacular view of Big Bear Lake and the entire valley.

 Starting in late May, the Sky Chair is open weekends only until early June when it open for operation daily.

 Once at the summit, adventurers can grab a tasty BBQ lunch at the View Haus before hopping back on the Sky Chair for a peaceful decent, or head out on one of the many trail options for cross-country biking and hiking.